Vans are trendy, but are they slip-resistant?

 During the 1970s, the soles of the older version of Vans would easily crack along the balls of the outer sole.
 So Van Doren patented a new waffle-designed sole.

-Not only are the waffle sole pattern growing in popularity, but they grip surfaces very well.
+Not only are the waffle sole patterns growing in popularity, but they grip surfaces very well.

 Similar to other slip-resistant shoes, the waffle sole pattern of Vans shoes does not close the moisture in, but channels it away from underneath your feet.
 This allows the slip-resistant sole to make better contact with the floor and provide better slip resistance.